M116cj/winiswin2/replit.md

 # SelfLearningTrader - A.E.G.I.S. v8.0 - Percentage Return Architecture

 ## Overview
 SelfLearningTrader A.E.G.I.S. v8.0 is a **kernel-level high-frequency trading engine** with a **Percentage-Based Return Prediction Architecture**.
-The project's core purpose is to predict percentage-based returns without capital awareness, manage position sizing independently using various strategies (fixed risk, Kelly/ATR), and dynamically adjust trade sizes based on total account equity.
-All stop-loss and take-profit mechanisms are percentage-based relative to entry price.
+Its primary purpose is to predict percentage-based returns independently of capital, manage position sizing using various strategies (fixed risk, Kelly/ATR), and dynamically adjust trade sizes based on total account equity.
+All stop-loss and take-profit mechanisms are percentage-based relative to the entry price.
+The project aims to be a robust, high-performance trading solution capable of multi-timeframe analysis and machine learning integration for enhanced trading decisions.

 ## User Preferences
 I prefer detailed explanations.